-Self-awareness is a crucial social-emotional skill, and awareness of our personal strengths helps us build confidence and prepares us to deal with difficult situations.
-In this lesson, your students will create a personal strength flower that highlights their individual strengths and this flower will be added to a student strengths garden that showcases the collective abilities for the entire class.
+In this lesson, students will create a student strengths flower that highlights their positive traits, and this flower will be added to a student strengths garden that showcases the collective abilities for the entire class.

-By creating a personal strength flower, students will:
+By creating a student strengths flower, students will:

-And by contributing to a student strengths garden, students will appreciate how individual characteristics contribute to the greater classroom community.
+And by adding their flower to a “community garden,” students will appreciate how individual characteristics contribute to the greater classroom community.

 Recommended Grade Level: All